 Yuh Nung Jan, a theoretical physicist turned neurobiologist, has always been fascinated by the nature of intelligence.
 "What could account for the prodigious mental abilities of a Mozart or an Einstein?"
 Jan has wondered.
 "I don't know how to study intelligence in a meaningful way, but knowing how to build a brain ought to be of some help."

-After spending two years with Stephen Kuffler at Harvard Medical School, where they identified an LHRH-like peptide as a neurotransmitter capable of "action at a distance," the Jans joined the faculty at the University of California, San Francisco, where, for more than 34 years, they have shared a laboratory with fellow HHMI scientist Lily Jan, at UCSF.
-Besides their work on ion channels, Yuh Nung has worked to understand how neurons become specialized during embryonic development and how such diversity in neuronal morphology contributes to the wiring of the nervous system.
+After spending two years with Steven Kuffler at Harvard Medical School studying peptidergic transmission, including the identification of an LHRH-like peptide as a neurotransmitter capable of "action at a distance," Yuh Nung and Lilly joined the faculty at the University of California, San Francisco in 1979.

+For more than 37 years, Yuh Nung has shared a laboratory with fellow HHMI scientist Lily Jan, at UCSF.
+Besides their work on ion channels, Yuh Nung has worked to understand how neurons become specialized during embryonic development and how such diversity in neuronal morphology contributes to the wiring and function of the nervous system.
 Using the relatively simple nervous system of Drosophila as a model, Yuh Nung hopes to discover the genetic program that controls its development and uncover evolutionarily conserved core programs that control neural development in animals.

 The Jans' recent research interests have converged on the development and the function of dendrites.
-They have made significant progress in understanding the mechanisms that control the formation, maintenance, and large-scale remodeling of dendritic fields.
+They have made significant progress in understanding the mechanisms that control the formation, maintenance, large-scale remodeling, and regeneration of dendritic fields.

-Yuh Nung and Lily met at Taiwan University and went to CalTech together, where Lily, too, began her graduate studies at Caltech in physics but later switched to biology.
+Yuh Nung and Lily met at Taiwan University and went to CalTech together, where Lily, too, began her graduate studies in physics but later switched to biology.
 Their partnership in marriage and in the laboratory is a natural one, Yuh Nung said.
 "It is relatively rare in science that two researchers complement each other in ability and in temperament such that the sum of the collaboration is more than the two parts," he commented.
 "I feel extremely lucky to have such a long-term partnership with my wife."

-To date, more than 135 students and postdocs have come through the Jans' lab at UCSF.
-Almost 100 have become professors or group leaders.
-Some chose nonacademic careers.
+To date, more than 150 students and postdocs have come through their lab at UCSF.
+More than 100 have become professors or group leaders.
+Some chose non-academic careers.
 Many have distinguished themselves, a record that Yuh Nung and Lily are very proud of.